She was crying five minutes ago. Now she's doing her makeup for millions.

 In 2023, she'd been photographed partying with Ivanka Trump at Art Basel, sparking criticism from fans who assumed political alignment.

 Alix's relationship with NFL wide receiver Braxton Berrios became public in 2023.
-They met at a Miami party in February, and by the summer, they were making red carpet appearances together at the ESPYs.
+They met at a Miami party in February, and by summer they were making red carpet appearances together at the ESPYs.

 The relationship had controversy from the start.
 Berrios's ex, Sophia Culpo, suggested there was "betrayal" involved.
 Alix and Braxton denied any overlap.

 For nearly two years, they were TikTok's favorite NFL couple.
-Alix attended games, Braxton appeared in her content, and they fostered rescue dogs together.
+Alix attended games.
+Braxton appeared in her content.
+They fostered rescue dogs.

 Then came the long-distance reality.

-When Alix relocated to Los Angeles for Dancing with the Stars while Braxton traveled with the Houston Texans, the relationship cracked under the distance.
+When Alix relocated to Los Angeles for Dancing with the Stars while Braxton traveled with the Houston Texans, the relationship cracked.
+They were apart for months.
+Not just weeks.
+The distance became untenable.

 "Braxton and I are no longer together.
 We have been doing long distance since, basically, June and we haven't gotten to see each other that often.
 It's just been really difficult for me."

-Her tearful TikTok announcing the split was classic Alix: vulnerable, direct, authentic.
+Her tearful TikTok announcing the split was classic Alix: vulnerable, direct, unfiltered.
 She cried on camera.
 She shared her pain.
-And then she kept dancing, kept competing, kept performing.
+And then she kept dancing, kept competing, kept showing up.

 The partnership seemed perfect.
-Alex Cooper, the "Call Her Daddy" host, had built a podcasting empire.
+Alex Cooper had built a podcasting empire with "Call Her Daddy."
 Alix brought the Gen Z audience.
-They collaborated on content and promoted each other's work.
+They collaborated and promoted each other's work.

 By early 2025, fans noticed the two weren't appearing on each other's content.
 Alix skipped an Unwell Super Bowl party in New Orleans despite being in town.
 The social media sleuthing intensified.